trainmeditations/argon1/README.md

 I have added some environment variables to choose where scripts will be installed, rather than having the paths hardcoded to the /usr paths, and the default is now /usr/local.
+This should be the only functional change from the original script at this point.

-I have started removing embedded sudos so the script itself will need to be called with sudo.
+I have removed embedded sudos so the script itself will need to be called with sudo.
 This avoids admin commands running in a terminal with previous sudo elevation unexpectedly.